-Gund Fellow, Research Assistant Professor, College of Agriculture and Life Sciences
+Gund Fellow, Research Assistant Professor, Department of Plant and Soil Science

 - Merrill, S. C., T. O. Holtzer, F. B. Peairs, and P. J. Lester (2015) Validating spatiotemporal predictions of an important pest of small grains.
 Pest Management Science.
 71 (1): 131–138.
 DOI 10.1002/ps.3778.

 - Merrill, S. C., F. B. Peairs, T. L. Randolph, G. J. Michels Jr. and C. B. Walker (2014) Examining the competitive advantage of Diuraphis noxia (Hemiptera: Aphididae) biotype 2 over biotype 1.
 Journal of Economic Entomology 107 (4): 1471-1475.